MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 </tr>
 </table>

-*[Jim: need info]

 ### Custom connector classification
 By default, custom connectors are not part of the standard configuration capabilities of DLP policies in the Power Platform admin center.
-They can be set up for DLP across **Business**, **Non-Business** and **Blocked** groups using the DLP PowerShell commands listed here - [Jim: Add example here using help from Geoffrey].
+They can be set up for DLP across **Business**, **Non-Business** and **Blocked** groups using the DLP PowerShell commands listed [here](powerapps-powershell.md#data-loss-prevention-dlp-policy-commands).

 Unlike Standard and Premium connectors which are available to all environments in the tenant, custom connectors are scoped specific to an individual environment.
 Therefore, tenant-level DLP policies cannot be used to manipulate custom connectors.
 They are only available to categorize for environment-level DLP policies.
 Using PowerShell, you can configure DLP to include these connectors.
 Once added, these will then be manageable in the Admin Portal.